nushell/nushell.github.io/book/commands/url_query.md

 layout: command
 version: 0.60.1
 usage: |
-  gets the query of a url
+  Get the query string of a URL
 ---

 # `{{ $frontmatter.title }}`